Chiral Pseudo Spin Liquids in Moire Heterostructures: Determining the effective Hubbard model

 The formation of excitonic insulators and other layer-spin ordered states is ruled out, as we find exponentially decaying spin correlations, see Fig.~\ref{fig:S4} a).
 Similarly, density correlations show an initial exponential decay before saturating at a weak residual value of $\approx 10^{-4}$, which indicates weak charge order, shown in Fig.~\ref{fig:S4} b).
 Since this value is very small and the circumference of the cylinder is finite, we attribute this to finite size effects.

 In the absence of magnetic fields, superconductivity has been discussed as a possible phase in the triangular Hubbard model~\cite{Gannot2020}.
-The tendency to become superconducting is captured by the following pairing terms: $\hat{\Delta}(x,y) =(c^\dagger_{T,x,y+1}c^\dagger_{B,x,y} -c^\dagger_{B,x,y+1}c^\dagger_{T,x,y})/\sqrt{2}$ and the corresponding correlation functions are depicted in Fig.~\ref{fig:S4} c).
-This shows that superconducting correlations are exponentially decaying and we do not find signatures of superconducting order.
+The tendency to become superconducting is captured by pairing terms of the form: $\hat{\Delta}(x,y) =(c^\dagger_{T,x,y+1}c^\dagger_{B,x,y} -c^\dagger_{B,x,y+1}c^\dagger_{T,x,y})/\sqrt{2}$ and the corresponding correlation functions are depicted in Fig.~\ref{fig:S4} c).
+This shows that correlations decay exponentially and we do not find signatures of superconducting order.
+We also did not observe superconducting instabilities in other correlation functions.
 Our analysis therefore suggests that the $\Phi=\pi/3$ state in the half-filled triangular lattice is consistent with a featureless Hall state.